hatashiro/kou/SPEC.md

 ### Keywords

 ```
-import as let fn if then else for in true false
+import as let fn if then else for in
 ```

 ### Literals